monsoonmaelstrom/book2/book2.md

 I’m not exactly sure how much time has passed, but enough the others have come back from setting snares, and someone built a fire.

-My hands are still hot, and it feels like I’ve burned them.
+My hands are hot, and it feels like I’ve burned them.
 Damn.
 Alex notices me looking at them, and grabs them before I can yank them away.

 “All good?”
 Liam asks.